swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 ### Interoperability Modes

+- **None**: No interop, which is the status quo prior to this proposal.

-- **Advisory**: Test failures that were previously ignored are reported as runtime warning issues.
+- **Limited**: Test failures that were previously ignored are reported as runtime warning issues.
 It also includes runtime warning issues for XCTest API usage in a Swift Testing context.
 This is for projects which do not want to see new test failures surfaced due to interoperability.

-- **Permissive**: This is the default interoperability mode, which surfaces test failures that were previously ignored.
+- **Complete**: This is the [default interoperability mode](#source-compatibility), which surfaces test failures that were previously ignored.
 It also includes runtime warning issues for XCTest API usage in a Swift Testing context.

-- **Strict**: Warning issues included in the permissive mode can be easily overlooked, especially in CI.
+- **Strict**: Warning issues included in the complete mode can be easily overlooked, especially in CI.
 The strict mode guarantees that no XCTest API usage occurs when running Swift Testing tests by turning those warnings into a `fatalError`.